 Burlington, MA 01805

 The sponsored program is specifically designated for applicants who have their own external funding and salary from a sponsoring country.
-Applicants who are accepted into this track in the Radiology Residency Program at Lahey Clinic will be treated as all other residents, with identical rotations, call schedule/frequency, and mutual expectations.
+Applicants who are accepted into this track of the radiology residency program will be treated like all other residents, with identical rotations, call schedule/frequency and mutual expectations.